Working in the arena of human sex trafficking...

 These,

-We serve The God who defines and gives purpose, who has responded to the horrors of sin and death by drawing a line of His own blood in the sand and planted a cross proclaiming that even suffering is redeemed for those who are under his Lordship and in His arms!
+We serve the God who defines and gives purpose.
+The only one who has responded to the horrors of sin and death by drawing a line of His own blood in the sand, and planting a cross proclaiming that even suffering is redeemed for those who are under His Lordship and in His arms!

 “Those who would